Truelj/Start_web/README.md

 # Start_web
-This is the repository created for my first web development study.
-It contains basic html, css and javascript code.
+**This is the directory where I stored all code that I created while I was learning to be a good web developer.**
+**Typical subjects**
+  1.HTML
+  2.CSS
+  3.Javascript